not-kennethreitz/python-for-humans/3_proposal/0_proposal.md

+!SLIDE bullets incremental
+# This is a serious problem.

+!SLIDE bullets incremental
+# The Solution is Simple.

+- Build elegant tools to perform these tasks.
+- Provide a real resource for learning.

 !SLIDE
-# Let's Build Things.

-Python needs more Pragmatic Packages.
+## Python needs more Pragmatic Packages.

 !SLIDE dark